Using the camera on Raspberry Pi

 We recommend setting the LIBCAMERA_LOG_LEVELS to 4 using export LIBCAMERA_LOG_LEVELS=*:4 to avoid cluttering the terminal with logs.

 The cam utility can be used for basic testing.
+You can list the connected cameras using cam -l.

-r41k0u@ubuntu-pi5:~$ cam -l
+ubuntu@ubuntu:~$ cam -l

 Available cameras:1: 'imx500' (/base/axi/pcie@120000/rp1/i2c@80000/imx500@1a)